SillyTavern/SillyTavern-Docs/Usage/Local LLM Guide/How To Use A Self-Hosted Model.md

 ## Downloading an LLM

 To get started, you will need to download an LLM.
 The most common place to find and download LLMs is on HuggingFace.
 There are thousands of models available.
-A good way to find models is to check TheBloke's account page: <https://huggingface.co/TheBloke>.
-He's a one-man army dedicated to converting every model to GGUF.
+A good way to find GGUF models is to check bartowski's account page: <https://huggingface.co/bartowski>.
 If you don't want GGUF, he links the original model page where you might find other formats for that same model.

 On a given model's page, you will find a whole bunch of files.